 - That defendant’s actions were a substantial factor in causing the plaintiff harm.17

 For additional guidance or to discuss your case with a criminal defense attorney, we invite you to contact our law firm at the Shouse Law Group.
-Our attorneys represent clients throughout California, including those in Los Angeles, Orange County, Sacramento, San Diego, Oakland, and San Francisco.
+Our attorneys represent clients throughout California, including those in Los Angeles, Orange County, San Bernardino, Sacramento, San Diego, Oakland’s Chinatown, and San Francisco.
+We offer payment plans during the coronavirus pandemic.

 - California Penal Code 422.55 PC.